Geek-Estate/horizon-landingpage/share/index.md

 <strong>Example Facebook post 2:</strong>

-Horizon uses your FB graph (friends + groups) to help you discover people in your trusted network to stay with on your next trip.
+Horizon uses your Facebook connections (friends + groups) to help you discover people in your trusted network to stay with on your next trip.
 It's available on the app store: <a href="https://itunes.apple.com/us/app/horizon-travel-stay-people/id960391979?mt=8">https://itunes.apple.com/us/app/horizon-travel-stay-people/id960391979?mt=8</a>

-If you don't have an iOS device and interested/willing to host people who belong to the FB communities you trust - you can sign in to the web version at: <a href="http://api.horizonapp.co">http://api.horizonapp.co</a>
+If you don't have an iOS device and interested/willing to host people who belong to the Facebook communities you trust - you can sign in to the web version at: <a href="http://api.horizonapp.co">http://api.horizonapp.co</a>

+<em>**Note if you would like us to unlock another group, please send an email with a Facebook group ID # and name to support@horizonapp.co.

 <strong>Example Tweet 1:</strong>